The Washington Journalism and Media Conference

 Senior Associate Director, K-12 Partnerships

-Rachel is the Senior Associate Director of K-12 Partnerships in the Office of Admissions.
-In this role, she creates and oversees partnerships that help bring more students to the Mason campus.
-She works with many departments and organizations across the campus as well as the community as a whole to talk about the great things happening at George Mason as well as College Access and Success overall.
-Rachel oversees bringing groups of students of all ages to campus and you will often see her corralling large groups of middle school students around campus.
-Rachel provides general support to the Washington Scholars Program.
-Prior to coming to George Mason, Rachel has extensive experience leading the programmatic efforts at two college access and success programs on the East Coast, Let’s Get Ready and The Hoop Dreams Scholarship Fund.
-She has extensive experience in curriculum design and program management and in helping under-served high school students achieve their college dreams.
-She earned BS degrees in Elementary Education and Human/Organizational Development from Vanderbilt University and a Masters in Public Administration from George Mason University.
-She loves living in Washington, DC and looks forward to welcoming you here this summer!
+Rachel is the Senior Associate Director of K-12 Partnerships in the Office of Admissions where she creates and oversees partnerships to bring students to the George Mason campus.
+She works with departments and organizations across the campus and the community to talk about college access and success.
+Prior to coming to George Mason, Rachel led the programmatic efforts at two college access and success programs,, Let’s Get Ready and The Hoop Dreams Scholarship Fund.
+She has experience in curriculum design and program management and in helping under-served high school students achieve their college dreams.
+She earned B.S. degrees in elementary education and human/organizational development from Vanderbilt University and a M.P.A. from George Mason University.
+She loves living in Washington, D.C. and looks forward to welcoming students to WJMC this summer!

 Elena Johnson, MED